Twitter flags Marjorie Taylor Greene for ‘hateful content’ after transphobic tweet

 In response, Twitter posted a comment saying that Ms Greene’s remarks are considered inappropriate for Twitter.

 “This Tweet violated the Twitter Rules about hateful conduct.
-However, Twitter has determined that it may be in the public’s interest for the Tweet to remain accessible”, a tag said on top of the tweets.
+However, Twitter has determined that it may be in the public’s interest for the Tweet to remain accessible,” a tag said on top of the tweets.

 This is not the first time that Ms Greene has run afoul of Twitter’s rules.
-Earlier this year, the social media platform permanently suspended her account for spreading misinformation about vaccines.
+Earlier this year, the social media platform permanently suspended her personal account for spreading misinformation about vaccines, which itself came after repeated offences.
+Similarly, when Representative Marie Newman of Illinois, who has a transgender daughter, placed a transgender pride flag, Ms Greene responded with a sign that said “There are two genders.
+Male & Female.
+‘Trust The Science.”

+Twitter also added the tag to a video by former Missouri Governor Eric Greitens, who is running for Senate, after he released a video showing himself going “RINO hunting,” in reference to Republicans in Name Only.

 Register for free to continue reading